SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	self changed
 ```

 This method creates a new email, and gives it the "received" status.
 Then it adds the email to the emails it already holds.
-Adding is done conditionallt because we do not want the same email appearing twice after fetching multiple times.
+Adding is done conditionally because we do not want the same email appearing twice after fetching multiple times.

 Note `self changed` at the end.
 It notifies dependents that a `MailAccount` instance changed in a general way.
 Again, we like to keep things simple.
 More specific change messages are possible, but we do not need them in this example application.